sergunik/wordpress-vps-setup/README.md

 4. *setup_wordpress* - Download and unpack latest version of WordPress

 ##BackUp
-Script could be used via Cron or manually.
-5. *backup_wordpress* - BackUp database and files of WordPress site
+5. *backup_wordpress* - BackUp database and files of WordPress site _Script could be used via Cron or manually_

 ##Upgrade
-After some time you can upgrade WordPress to more newest.
-5. *upgrade_wordpress* - Download and replace files of new WordPress
+6. *upgrade_wordpress* - Download and replace files of new WordPress _After some time you can upgrade WordPress to more newest_